Bridging Local and Global Knowledge via Transformer in Board Games: Experiments

-We further apply ResTNet to Hex, another game that also requires understanding global information for long sequences, to verify its generality for other games.
-Given that the game complexity of 19x19 Hex is lower than that of 19x19 Go, we train two 6-block models, \texttt{6R} and \texttt{RRTRRT}, in 19x19 Hex using similar training settings in 9x9 Go.
-Then, we evaluate the playing strength of both models against MoHex \citep{arneson_monte_2010}, a well-known Hex program that has won championships in computer Olympiads.
-The result shows that \texttt{RRTRRT} outperforms \texttt{6R} in matches against MoHex, achieving win rates of 56.00\% and 42.00\% respectively, consistent with the results in 9x9 Go.

-Next, we examine the attention maps of \texttt{RRTRRT} in 19x19 Hex.
-Figure \ref{fig:attn_global_info} shows that the attention map to marked-green stones highlights the positions of black stones and possible positions to achieve a win for Black.
-Note that the attention map only labels the relevant black stones for winning while leaving the irrelevant ones, marked by blue hexagons, unlabeled.
-In Figure \ref{fig:attn_virtual_connection}, the attention map highlights \textit{virtual connections}\footnote{Virtual connections refer to sets of positions that enable one player to connect two specified sets of stones, even if the opponent plays first.} \citep{hayward_solving_2004}, which can lead Black to win.
-The above two attention maps show that ResTNet successfully learns global knowledge concepts in Hex, similar to the findings in subsection \ref{exp:attention_map}, demonstrating its effectiveness in both Go and Hex.
+Next, we examine the attention maps in 19x19 Hex, as shown in Figure \ref{fig:hex_attention_maps}.
+Similar to 19x19 Go, the attention maps in Hex show essential game concepts, particularly the fundamental strategy of connection.
+The attention map in Figure \ref{fig:attn_global_info} highlights the concept of basic connection, focusing only on the black stones necessary to secure a win for Black, while irrelevant black stones, marked by blue hexagons, are excluded.
+Identifying connection stones across the entire board from left to right also demonstrates that ResTNet effectively captures global information.
+Moreover, in Figure \ref{fig:attn_virtual_connection}, the attention map shows a critical and advanced strategy in Hex, known as \textit{virtual connections} \cite{hayward_solving_2004}, which refer to sets of positions that enable one player to connect two specified sets of stones, even if the opponent plays first.
+In conclusion, the attention maps in both Go and Hex demonstrate that ResTNet effectively learns global knowledge concepts while also offering opportunities for interpretability and explainability in board games.